BenningtonCS/tristanryerparke/Gradient Descent Try 2/readme.md

 The file GD_Utils.py contains several functions which provide methods for working with the data, and a major definition which performs the gradient descent.

+Since I am still having issues with this and the concepts around training/validation/test, I am only using the data from housing "TotalFinishedArea", as well as "TotalFinishedArea"^2 as input.

+Prep:

 	Beginning with housing_data_prep.py the data is shuffled and split into three sets:
 	Training 80%
 	Validation 10%
 	Test 10%

 Training: